4th Tunisian Tirailleurs Regiment: 1918

-Following the armistice of 1918, the Tunisian battalions were redeployed to other theatres of operations: Morocco, South Tunisia, the Dardanelles, and the Levant campaigns, between 1925 -1926.

 World War II

 Battle of France (1939-1940)

 On June 16, 1940, while the regiment was known as the 4e RTT of the 84th African Infantry Division (84^{e} Division d'Infanterie d'Afrique), 63 soldiers were killed in Ablis.
 A commemorative plaque honors the 4e Tunisian Tirailleurs Regiment.
 Among the deceased was soldier Mohamed Amar Hedhili Ben Salem Ben Hadj, whose body was transferred in November 1945 to the Mémorial de la France combattante at Mont Valérien.

 Tunisian campaign (1943)

 During the Tunisia Campaign, equipped with material from whatever sources were available, the regiment fought alongside French, American and British units.

 Italian campaign (1943-1944)

-In 1944, during the Italian campaign, the 4e RTT was commanded by Colonel Jacques Roux and then by Colonel Guillebaud.
-The regiment together with the 3rd Algerian Tirailleurs Regiment (3e RTA) and 7th Algerian Tirailleurs Regiment (7e RTA), constituted the infantry of the 3rd Algerian Infantry Division (3e DIA) commanded by General Joseph de Goislard de Monsabert at the French Expeditionary Corps.
+In 1944, during the Italian campaign, the 4th RTT was commanded by Colonel Jacques Roux and then by Colonel Guillebaud.
+The regiment together with the 3rd Algerian Tirailleurs Regiment (3e RTA) and 7th Algerian Tirailleurs Regiment (7th RTA), constituted the infantry of the 3rd Algerian Infantry Division (3rd DIA) commanded by General Joseph de Goislard de Monsabert at the French Expeditionary Corps.
 The regiment fought in the region of Monte Cassino; succeeding in reaching the Gustav line and capturing Belvédère.
-During this combat which lasted from January 25 to February 4, 1944, losses were heavy: half of the effectives of the regiment and three-quarters of its officers, including Colonel Jacques Roux), were killed or wounded (207 killed, 75 missing, 1090 wounded).
+During this combat, which lasted from January 25 to February 4, 1944, losses were heavy: half of the effectives of the regiment and three-quarters of its officers, including Colonel Jacques Roux), were killed or wounded (207 killed, 75 missing, 1090 wounded).
 According to Charles de Gaulle, during the Belvédère fighting: "the 4th Tunisian Tirailleurs Regiment accomplished one of the most brilliant successes of arms endeavours at the cost of enormous heavy losses."